CloudCannon/documentation/_i18n/internationalisation.md

 ## Obtaining the current locale

 Once you have tagged the elements that need translation, CloudCannon can generate a lookup of the content.
-CloudCannon supports three file extensions: `.json`, `.yml` or `properties`.
+CloudCannon supports three file extensions: `.json`, `.yml` and `.properties`.
 These files are called locales.

-To obtain the current locale you can visit any of these urls on your site:
+To obtain the current locale you can visit any of these URLs on your site:

 <ul>
 	<li>